The Value of Interaction in Data Intelligence: Cost-benefit of HCI

-\textbf{Situational Information.} This includes any information provided by a computer or an environment.
-It is not specifically, but can be used, for the HCI task.
+\textbf{Situational Information.} This includes any information provided by a computer or an environment where interaction occurs.
+The information is not specifically, but can be used, for the HCI task.
 This may include the texts or drawings that a user is currently working on when the user issues a ``save as'' command, and the current sound or lighting quality in a video conference when the user issues a command to switch on or off the video stream.

 \textbf{Soft Knowledge.} This includes any information that resides in the user's mind, which can be called upon to support the HCI task.
 Tam et al. \cite{Tam:2017:TVCG} considered two main types of soft knowledge: \emph{soft alphabets} and \emph{soft models}.
 The former encompasses factual knowledge that is not available as explicit prompts or situational information, e.g., the knowledge about keyboard shortcuts, the knowledge about the reliability for the computer to recognize a gesture or voice.
 The latter encompasses analytical knowledge that can be used to derive information for the HCI task dynamically.
-For example, a user may assess the levels of risk associated with each radio button (or in general, each letter in $\mathcal{A}_\text{act}$).
+For example, a user may assess the levels of risk associated to each radio button (or in general, each letter in $\mathcal{A}_\text{act}$).
 While the levels of risk are letters of a soft alphabet, the alphabet exists only after a soft model has been executed.

-Figure \ref{fig:Latex} shows an example of an HCI task.
+Fig. \ref{fig:Latex} shows an example of an HCI task.
 A user is editing a .tex file using a word processor (Microsoft Word) because it is easy to zoom in and out.
 After the user issues a ``Ctrl-S'' command, the computer displayed a pop-up window of 734$\times$140 pixels, with a textual prompt.
-The input action alphabet $\mathbb{A}_\text{act}$ has three multiple choice buttons.
-Hence the maximal benefit that can be brought by the transformation $F_2$ in Figure \ref{fig:CBR}(c) for this case is about 1.58 bits.
+The input action alphabet $\mathbb{A}_\text{act}$ has three multiple-choice buttons.
+Hence the maximal benefit that can be brought by the transformation $F^b_i$ in Fig. \ref{fig:CBR}(c) for this case is about 1.58 bits.